MicrosoftDocs/azure-docs/articles/confidential-computing/quick-create-portal.md

 ## Clean up resources

-When no longer needed, you can delete the resource group, virtual machine, and all related resources.
+When no longer needed, you can delete the resource group, virtual machine, and all its related resources.

 Select the resource group for the virtual machine, then select **Delete**.
 Confirm the name of the resource group to finish deleting the resources.